Learn about the tools that can help you monitor and achieve weight loss success

 Various studies have shown a direct connection between the diameter of an individual’s waist and his or her risk of developing diabetes.
 Numerous other studies have found that visceral fat, also known as abdominal fat, is closely associated with diabetes, high blood-fat levels, and high blood pressure.

 Based on this growing body of research about waist-to-hip ratio (WHR), the general recommendation has been for everyone to not worry so much about losing weight but, instead, to concentrate on losing “waist.”

 To find your own WHR, you need to measure very accurately.
 Here’s the simple division for this ratio:

 Your waist circumference measured at your belly button ÷ Your hip circumference measured at the widest point

 You can also find numerous online calculators to help you determine your WHR.
-World health officials say men have too much abdominal fat if their ratio is greater than 0.9.
+Health officials say men have too much abdominal fat if their ratio is greater than 0.95.
 For women, the cutoff number is 0.85.

 To get the most from your aerobic exercise efforts, you should try to keep your heart rate in the “target zone” while you’re exercising.
 Finding your target heart rate takes a few quick calculations.
 First you need to find your predicted maximum heart rate.